Active Serial Killers In The U.s. 2024

 • Support research and development efforts to improve the accuracy and reliability of forensic methods.

-• Ensure that forensic labs are properly accredited and that their procedures meet rigorous quality control standards.
+• see to it that forensic labs are properly accredited and that their procedures meet rigorous quality control standards.

 3. Improve Mental Health Services: